Get The Facts

 Difficulty in being awakened from sleep

-Preliminary data shows that opioid-involved deaths in Minnesota have increased by 59%from 2019 to 2020 – with opioids being involved in 64% of all overdose deaths during that time.
+Data shows that opioid-involved deaths in Minnesota have increased 43% from 2020 to 2021 – with opioids being involved in 90% of all opioid-involved deaths during that time.

 Addressing the Crisis